 3. Career breaks

-Arguably more practical in larger organisations or for more senior employees who are more likely to have larger savings pots to rely on.
+Career breaks are arguably more practical for larger organisations or for those with more senior employees who are more likely to have larger savings pots to rely on.
 Nevertheless, don’t make assumptions!
 You are unlikely to know the ins and outs of personal finances so remember to offer to all.

 Career breaks allow people to remain an employee, but they agree to receive no pay during the career break.
-It’s a policy matter whether they continue to receive other benefits, such as company car, health care etc.
+It’s a matter of policy whether they continue to receive other benefits, such as company car, health care etc.

 If you are considering this, a top tip is to reserve the right to turn down volunteers to avoid a situation where it negatively impacts key parts of the operation.